chenx/TicketMaster/README.md

 # TicketMaster
-A Java application to automate checking tour tickets information and booking tickets.
+A Java console application to automate checking tour tickets information and booking tickets.

+It uses http request/response and html parsing to filter out needed information, log in to the website and carry operations.

 To use, change parameters in Agent.config.